f1tenth/f1tenth_doc/index.rst

 Welcome to the official build documentation of `F1TENTH <http://f1tenth.org/>`_.

-.. attention:: This is the documentation for the development (master) branch.
-Looking for the documentation of the current stable branch? `Have a look here <https://f1tenth.readthedocs.io/en/stable/>`_.
+.. tip:: This is the documentation for the stable branch.
+Looking for the documentation of the current development branch? `Have a look here <https://f1tenth.readthedocs.io/en/latest/>`_.

 .. image:: img/buildcar.gif

 .. important::
   #.
 If you are new to F1TENTH, :ref:`Getting Started <doc_build_intro>` is a good place to start.

-  #.
+..  #.
 If you already have a working car and the work environment set up, then check out :ref:`Going Forward <doc_going_forward_intro>` to learn how to install the simulator and implement some fun algorithms.

   #.
 If you don't want to build a physical car and just want to play around in the simulator, head straight to :ref:`Simulation <doc_going_forward_simulation>`.